A healthy vulva — which includes the labia and vaginal opening — tastes and smells like a healthy vulva.

 Spread the lips of your labia apart and use a washcloth or your hands to clean around the folds.

-You should also wash your anus and the area between your anus and your vaginal opening.
-This area, if it isn’t clean, can impact both odor and taste of your vagina.
+Also, wash your anus and the area between your anus and your vaginal opening.
+If it isn’t clean, this area can affect the odor and taste of your vagina.

-Because your vagina does such a good job taking care of its own health, you really don’t need to use any specialty products to help it along or mask any odors you think are bad or offensive.
+Because your vagina does such a good job taking care of its own health, you really don’t need to use any specialty products to help it along or mask any odors you think are bad.

-(Again, if you think your smell is repellent, you should see a doctor, not spritz rose-scented body spray to cover it up.)
+(Again, if you think your taste or smell is repellent, contact a doctor instead of using spritz rose-scented body spray to cover it up.)

-Many soaps, gels, and washes may seem well-intentioned, but they can worsen a problem if there is one.
+Many soaps, gels, and washes may seem well-intentioned, but they can worsen a condition or infection if there is one.
 They can also upend your natural pH level, which might invite bacterial growth.

-It’s best to leave the feminine washes, sprays, and deodorizers on the store shelf, and let your body and your vagina fend for itself.
+It’s a good idea to leave the ‘feminine hygiene’ products, like washes, sprays, and deodorizers, on the store shelf and let your body and vagina fend for themselves.

-Temporary sprays and washes might mask or deodorize for a brief time — perhaps long enough for your partner to go down on you — but little can be done permanently.
+Temporary sprays and washes might mask or deodorize briefly, but there’s little you can do permanently.

-If, however, you’re determined to find a way to make your vaginal area smell or taste more flowery fresh, keep these tips in mind:
+If you’re determined to find a way to make your vaginal area smell or taste more flowery and fresh, you might try to:

-- Don’t eat strong foods.
-Asparagus, spicy foods, or heavily flavored foods might cause scented sweat or body odor.
+- Limit certain foods before sex: Asparagus and spicy or heavily-flavored foods might cause scented sweat or body odor.

-- Skip the booze and smokes.
-Tobacco and alcohol can impact body odor and sweat, too.
+- Limit alcohol and tobacco use before sex: Tobacco and alcohol can affect body odor and sweat, too.
 Ultimately, these foods may make the area taste more bitter, sour, or metallic.

-- Don’t eat right before it’s time to go down.
-If your partner wants to pop a piece of gum and spit it out just before doing the ABCs on your clitoris, by all means, let them.
-But keep in mind that what you eat impacts how other things taste.
-It’s best to skip anything 30 minutes before they plan to go downtown.
+- Don’t eat right before it’s time to go down: If your partner wants to pop a piece of gum and spit it out just before doing the ABCs on your clitoris, by all means, let them.
+But keep in mind that what you eat affects how your vagina tastes.
+It’s a good idea to skip eating 30 minutes before they plan to go downtown.

-Your vulva’s natural scent and flavor aren’t like anyone else’s, and they can change in your own lifetime, even from day to day.
-As long as you aren’t showing signs of an infection, your smell and taste are perfectly fine.
+Your vulva’s natural scent and flavor aren’t like anyone else’s, and they can change throughout your life, even monthly.
+As long as you aren’t having symptoms of an infection, your smell and taste are just fine.

-But if you’re worried that your odor might be off, talk with a doctor.
-They can look for any underlying concerns, whether it’s an infection or hygiene issue.
+But if you’re worried that your odor might be off, talk with a healthcare professional.
+They can look for any underlying concerns, whether it’s a matter of hygiene or an untreated infection.